 Given that respect for law enforcement is a core right-wing demand, it's ironic that Capitol insurrectionists attacked police.
 It also makes a strange kind of sense.
 Many right wingers believe that officers of the law are defenders of safety and order who must be obeyed.
-Yet they also believe that when any public official, including a police officer, seeks to enforce a law they deem unconstitutional or ceroccasional Confederate flags dot the landscape in less populated areas, while LGBTQ pride flags and signs proclaiming that "Black Lives Matter" and "Immigrants are welcome here" are more common in Buffalo.
-White, conservative-leaning rural and suburban voters are crucial bases of support for elected sheriffs throughout the country; even in predominantly Democratic Erie Counwith a declining number of non-Hispanic Whites, like Erie,22 were six times likelier23 to produce a Capitol insurrectionist.
+Yet they also believe that when any public official, including a police officer, seeks to enforce terparts.14 Trump banners, American flags, and occasional Confederate flags dot the landscape in less populated areas, while LGBTQ pride flags and signs proclaiming that "Black Lives Matter" and "Immigrants are welcome here" are more common in Buffalo.
+White, conservative-leaning rural and suburban voters are crucial bases of support for

+Research21 published by the University of Chicago in 2021 found that counties with a declining number of non-Hispanic Whites, like Erie,22 were six times likelier23 to produce a Capitol insurrectionist.
 Political scientist Robert Pape found24 that counties with the greatest declines in non-Hispanic Whites were the most likely to produce a January 6th participant-a finding that held true even when controlling for population size, distance to Washington, D.C., unemployment rate, and urban or rural location.